Tugba-Demir/STM32F4_Interrupt_LED_Blink/README.md

 # STM32F4_Interrupt_LED_Blink

-Demonstration of EXTI, IRQ, NVIC, and ISR flow with LED toggle on STM32F4.
+Demonstration of EXTI, IRQ, NVIC, and ISR flow with LED toggle on STM32F4.(Register Level)

 ## Overview
 This project shows how an external button press triggers an **external interrupt (EXTI)**, which generates an **IRQ** handled by the **NVIC**, invoking the **ISR (Interrupt Service Routine)** to toggle an LED.
 It visually demonstrates the interrupt handling flow in a Cortex-M MCU.